-Sing unto the Lord a new song; sing praises unto him with a good courage.
+Sing unto the Lord a new song; sing praises lustily unto him with a good courage.

-For the word of the Lord is true; and all his works are faithful.
+For the word of the LORD is true; and all his works are faithful.

-He loveth righteousness and judgment; the earth is full of the goodness of the Lord.
+He loveth righteousness and judgement; the earth is full of the goodness of the Lord.